On the Maximal Size of Irredundant Generating Sets in Lie Groups and Algebraic Groups: Amenable Lie Groups

-For example, if $G$ is a connected topological group, then it is easy to see that a finite covering map $f:G\to H$ is always absolutely Gasch\"{u}tz.
+For example, if $G$ is a connected topological group, then it is easy to see that a finite covering map $f:G\to H$ is always absolutely Gasch\"utz.
 Therefore, when discussing the topological redundancy rank of connected groups, one may ignore finite covering maps.